A named Graft from a directory

 <git-url>#:<subpath> # default branch + subpath

-One plain-English sentence: what changed and why.
-Snapshots current disk hashes, appends the entry, and regenerates PATCH.md.
+One plain-English sentence: what changed and why. regraft snapshots the current state of the files, saves the note, and updates PATCH.md.

 regraft note "Swapped the default tokens for our brand palette"